liuandy1207/notes/topics/gitBasics.md

 ## `git log`
 Show list of all previous commits.

+## `git diff`
+If files were modified but were not staged (`git add`ed_, then show differences between current working directory and last commit. <br>
+If files were modified and staged, then show differences between between staged files and the current working directory.

 ## `git push` and `git pull`
 Synchronize local and remote repositories.